Phoenix Sky Harbor International Airport: Recent developments

 In February 2020, Terminal 2 accepted its final flight and was then decommissioned.
 Demolition occurred in early 2021 with the terminal being replaced by concrete stands for aircraft, accessible by bus from other terminals.
 Airlines previously using Terminal 2 were relocated to Terminal 3, which had completed renovations in January 2020.

+Terminal 3, N2 concourse under construction at Phoenix Sky Harbor in August 2026.

 In January 2021, Terminal 3 was renamed in honor of Senator John McCain by the Phoenix City Council.

 In February 2024, the airport announced plans for infrastructure upgrades at its central utility plant in Terminal 4, which will improve air conditioning at the airport.
-The $36 million project was funded by a FAA Airport Terminal Program grant included in the federal Infrastructure Investment and Jobs Act that was signed into law by President Joe Biden.
+The $36 million project was funded by a FAA Airport Terminal Program grant included in the federal Infrastructure Investment and Jobs Act that was signed into law by then-President Joe Biden.

 On April 29, 2024, Phoenix Mayor Kate Gallego announced that a new terminal would be constructed on the west end of the property near the former location of Terminal 2.
 She said that in 2023 the airport welcomed more than 48 million passengers and with continued growth expected the new terminal was needed to accommodate growing demand and handle the increased number of travelers.
 The terminal would feature a new customs facility and would be designed to have net-zero greenhouse gas emissions, making it an environmentally friendly structure.
+The terminal is expected to break ground in 2029 and open in 2033.

 In 2024, the airport surpassed 50 million passengers in a single calendar year, an all-time record for the facility.